 To identify the effects of QE on Agency MREIT financial risk taking through their capital structure choices, we again employ the cross-sectional comparison to Non-Agency MREITs.
 We begin by exploring variation in the ratio of equity to total assets, a measure of balance sheet leverage.
 We then turn to two measures of their debt structure reflecting liquidity/refinancing risk: namely, the ratio of repurchase agreements to assets and the ratio of short-term repo (< 30 days) to total repo debt.
+Lastly, we consider MREIT interest rate risk exposure in the form of their derivatives holdings.
 Eq.
 (3) presents the regression specification employed:

-$Risk{i,t} = \beta_1 Agency \ MREIT_i + \beta_2 Fed \ MBS \ Purchase \ Share_t + \beta_3 Agency \ MREIT_i \times Fed \ MBS \ Purchase \ Share_t + \beta_4 Macroeconomic \ Controls_t + \beta_5 Institution \ Controls{i,t} + \varepsilon{i,t}$ (3)

-where $Risk{i,t}$ denotes the specific measure of financial risk considered.
-The Macroeconomic Controls are the same as in Eq.
-(1) and (2).
+$$Risk{i,t} = \beta_1 Agency\ MREIT_i + \beta_2 Fed\ MBS\ Purchase\ Share_t + \beta_3 Agency\ MREIT_i \times$$ where $Risk{i,t}$ denotes the specific measure of financial risk considered.
+The Macroeconomic Controls are the same as in the previous regressions.
 The Institution Controls in Eq.
-(3) include institution size, defined as the natural logarithm of total assets, and institution cash holdings scaled by total assets.
+(4) include institution size, defined as the natural logarithm of total assets, and institution cash holdings scaled by total assets.
 Cash holdings represent a liquidity buffer on the asset-side of the balance sheet that could otherwise insulate MREITs from the risk associated with their short-term liabilities.
 Both variables are lagged by one quarter.
 We also account for contemporaneous total accumulated other comprehensive income, scaled by total assets, to control for variation in the ratio of equity to assets driven by mark-to-market gains and losses. $\varepsilon{i,t}$ is the residual.
 The model in Eq.
-(3) is estimated via OLS with standard errors clustered by institution.
+(4) is estimated via OLS with standard errors clustered by institution.
+We then estimate alternative versions of Eq.
+(4) that include interaction terms between the period-specific Federal Reserve Agency MBS purchase shares and the Agency MREIT indicator as previously described.